anshulahuja98/python3-crdt/README.md

 ```python
 pip install python3-crdt
 ```
+## Documentation
+Checkout the documentation of the library on [ReadtheDocs](https://python3-crdt.readthedocs.io/en/latest/)

 ## Usage
 If you have installed the python3-crdt package you can start using the crdts right away: